-If you’re looking for a European vacation that is rich in history and culture, Belgium should be at the top of your list.
+Belgium should be at the top of your list if you’re looking for a European vacation rich in history and culture.
 This small country is home to some of the most well-known tourist destinations in the world, including Ghent, Bruges, Antwerp, and Liege.

-Each of these Belgian cities has its own unique charm, and there is something for everyone to enjoy.
-In addition to its vibrant cities, Belgium is also home to many beautiful villages and countryside landscapes.
+Each Belgian city has its unique charm, and the location offers options for all interests to enjoy.
+In addition to its lively cities, Belgium has many beautiful villages and countryside landscapes.

-If you’re looking for a more relaxed vacation, consider visiting Mons, Namur, or Dinant.
-For those interested in battlefield history, Waterloo and Ypres are both must-see destinations.
+If you want a more relaxed vacation, consider visiting Mons, Namur, or Dinant.
+Waterloo and Ypres are both must-see destinations for those interested in battlefield history.
 Belgian

 - 1. Ghent